Part I: Foundations

 Self-modeling becomes the cheapest way to improve control once the agent's actions dominate its observations.
 The "self" is not mystical; it is the minimal latent variable that makes the agent's own behavior predictable.

 A consequence: the self-model has interiority.
 It does not merely describe the agent’s body from outside; it captures the intrinsic perspective—goals, beliefs, anticipations, the agent’s own experience of what it is to be an agent.
 Once this self-model exists, the cheapest strategy for modeling other entities whose behavior resembles the agent’s is to reuse the same architecture.
 The self-model becomes the template for modeling the world.
-This has a name in Part II—participatory perception—and a parameter that governs how much of the self-model template leaks into the world model.
-That parameter, the inhibition coefficient ι\iota, will turn out to shape much of what follows.
+This has a name in Part II—participatory perception—governed by how much interiority the perceiver ascribes to a given entity: the ascription field α(x)\alpha(x).
+How much of the self-model template is extended to entity xx is exactly what high α(x)\alpha(x) measures, and this field will turn out to shape much of what follows.

 The Cellular Automaton Perspective